HomeSpan/HomeSpan/docs/README.md

   * Launch the WiFi Access Point
 * A standalone, detailed End-User Guide

-## Latest Update - HomeSpan 1.3.0 (6/20/2021)
+## Latest Update - HomeSpan 1.4.0 (10/9/2021)

+👍🏻 HomeSpan is now fully compatible with Version 2 of the Arduino-ESP32 Board Manager and will run on Espressif's ESP32-S2 and ESP32-C3 chips, as well as the original ESP32.
+HomeSpan also maintains full backwards-compatability with Version 1 of the Arduino-ESP Board Manager should you need to revert to that version.

-This update brings a number of new features and enhancements:
+This update also includes the following additional features and enhancements:

-  * The PWM library has been—
+* The PWM library has been upgraded---
+  * to allow the user to specify the PWM frequency of an LedPin()
+  * to automatically set the duty resolution to the maximum allowable value for a chosen PWM frequency
+  * to allow the user to set the duty cycle of an LedPin() as a decimal floating number (e.g., 34.56), instead of just an integer
+  * to optimize the distribution of multiple LedPin() and ServoPin() instances across all available PWM channels

+* The RFControl library has been upgraded---
-    * upgraded to allow for much easier control of up to 16 dimmable LEDs, ***and***
+  * to allow for the transmisison of arbitrary-length pulse trains
-    * extended with a dedicated class to simultaneously operate up to 8 Servo Motors!
-  * Characteristic values can be automatically saved in non-volatile storage for retention in the event of a power loss.
-When power is restored your Accessories will automatically revert to their most recent state!
-  * The HomeSpan CLI can now be customized — extend the CLI with your own functions and commands!
-  * Enable the automatic launch of HomeSpan's WiFi Access Point upon start-up whenever WiFi Credentials are not found.
-  * For advanced users: create your own custom WiFi Access Point and set your WiFi Credentials programmatically.
+  * to transmit pre-computed pulse trains stored in any standalone array

+* A new method `setValidValues()` has been added to multiple-choice based Characteristics (such as SecuritySystemTargetState) to allow you to restrict which choices can be selected in the Home App

 See [Releases](https://github.com/HomeSpan/HomeSpan/releases) for details on all changes included in this update.

 # HomeSpan Resources